We're a coalition advocating for the introduction of ecotoxicity warnings on cigarette packs, helping put an end to toxic littering.

 It's time to talk about the environmental impact of cigarettes.

-Studies suggest reducing cigarette butts littering by informational tools and campaigns.
-Messages about biodiversity, cleanliness and well-being have more impact than legal sanctions.
+Studies suggest it is possible to reduce cigarette butt littering with informational tools and campaigns.
+Messages about biodiversity, cleanliness and well-being have greater influence on our actions than legal sanctions.

 We demand changes in the